A dramatic journey through the dreck we all know and love.

 I do feel the need to go off on Taxi for trying so hard to feel like a quintessential “New York movie” and failing so miserably.
 At one point, the models are getting away and Belle starts to think aloud about where they might be going.
 “The Queensboro [Bridge] will be a parking lot, so why would she be… oh, you slick!
 You trying to go West!
 But 68th Street’s gonna be gridlocked because Hunter College just started their Fall semester… unless you go through the school!
 (Cut To: Car driving through a quad while students dodge)” Not to nitpick, but a few things to point out here.
 Queensboro Bridge is on the East side connecting Manhattan with Queens, Brooklyn, and Long Island.
 So to “go West” from there, the car would have to cross the whole island.
 In no city, let alone New York, is facing crosstown traffic in Midtown a “slick” move in a getaway.
 And I don’t even know what to think about that comment about Hunter College.
 That’s on the Upper East Side!
 Students don’t drive to any school in Manhattan, let alone Hunter.
 They’d face worse foot traffic driving through Hunter’s “campus” than the streets around it.
 Let alone the fact that the colleges in Manhattan all have urban campuses.
 The “quad” at Hunter is four buildings at a city intersection.

-It’s typically unfair to fault a movie for not meeting a particular individual’s knowledgeable standards for verisimilitude; the average viewer who doesn’t live in New York (and even some that do) shouldn’t even notice.
+It’s typically unfair to fault a movie for failing to meet a one’s own standards for somewhat esoteric knowledge.
+In this case, the average viewer who doesn’t live in New York (and even some that do) shouldn’t even notice.
 But when a movie seems to put all this work into providing in-depth details about the area, the consistent inaccuracies stick out like a sore thumb.
 Outside of the dialogue and the central conceit of yellow cabs, the details of New York have nothing to do with the plot.
 The characters mention intersection after intersection, but we never see Washington Square Park, the Statue of Liberty, Columbus Circle, the Chrysler Building, etc. etc. Later they have to go to Secaucus because it’s the only place that sells run-flat tires (probably not true), even though the NYPD doesn’t have jurisdiction in New Jersey and they’re clearly filming in Los Angeles.
 I’d be more forgiving if they simply called it Gotham and made up some schools or street names!
 It’s not the failure of Taxi to be a New York City movie that’s bothersome, it’s the sheer quantity of unresearched references.

 The little moments of Taxi are the only pieces of comedy that actually work, which is a shame because it’s keeps aiming for such big comedy.
 There are quite a few very small gags that thankfully don’t call attention to themselves and are all the more effective.
 Interestingly, most of them come from Fallon and are subtle enough that they were likely improvised.
 When staking out a junkyard in “Secaucus”, Washburn rambles on and on with nervous energy about Belle’s interest in automobiles and faltering love life much to her chagrin.
 None of this “odd couple” dynamic is compelling at all.
 However, when the gang of bank robbers finally pulls up he aggressively shushes her even though he’s been the only one talking the whole time.
 It’s a typical, but effective joke for the buddy cop genre.
 That being said, those are the types of jokes that merely elicit snickers.